Press and media guide

 Nuclear power firm EDF’s share price went down by almost half in 2011-12.

-It is not correct to report that all the jobs will go when the current Wylfa plant stops generation – hundreds of jobs will remain for years to decommission.
+It is not correct to report that all the jobs will go when the current Wylfa plant stops generation – hundreds of jobs will remain for years to de-commission.

-Nuclear Electric were fined £250,000 with £138,00 costs for safety breaches following an accident on 31, July,1993.
+Nuclear Electric were fined £250,000 with £138,00 costs for safety breaches following an accident on 31 July 1993.

 The old Wylfa plant was dogged by technical problems and reactor 2 was shut down for ever on April 25, 2012.
+The other reactor closed at the end of 2015.